MohammadHtavakoli/MohammadHtavakoli/README.md

 # 💫 About Me:
-🌱 I’m currently learning about Django <br>💬 Ask me about python
+🌱 I’m currently learning about Django <br>

 ## 🌐 Socials: